 If the complaint relates to information on our website and we feel it is justified or if we believe the law requires us to do so, we shall remove the content while we investigate.

 If we think your complaint is vexatious or without any basis, we shall not correspond with you about it.

 We may compile statistics from information relating to complaints to assess the level of service we provide, but not in a way that could identify you or any other person.

-Personal data that we process includes the name of the person, information about his or her employer and job position, and contact information.
+Personal data that we process includes the name of the person and contact information.

 We process this data on the basis of consent for purposes that include:

 We do not sell or share any personal data with third parties unless we have explicit consent to do so from the data subject.